postrational/ragamuffin/README.md

     (venv) $ muffin chat my_agent

-### Generate a RAG index based on your Zotero library
+### Create a chat agent based on your Zotero library

 In order to use Ragamuffin with Zotero, you need to generate a [Zotero API key][zotero-key] and an [OpenAI API key][openai-key].
 Set these as environment variables before running `muffin`.